-Contorting is the act performed when a character wriggles and positions their body in unexpected ways.
+Contortion is the act of wriggling and twisting your body in unexpected ways.
 An experienced contortionist can twist and rotate their joints and flex their muscles so that their appendages bend at odd angles.
 With these techniques, an actor can collapse themselves into tight spaces or through small apertures.
 A practitioner of this art has a chance of writhing their way through any opening provided it is large enough to allow their skull passage.